Multicultural Center

 Email: pa-thomas@wiu.edu

-My name is Patience Thomas, and I’m from Springfield, Illinois.
-I am a first-year graduate student pursuing my Master’s degree in Sociology.
-I graduated from WIU with a Bachelor’s degree in Law Enforcement and Justice Administration, with a minor in Sociology spring 2024.
-I previously worked as an MCC Student Ambassador and an Undergraduate Admissions Ambassador as an undergraduate student.
-Two of my biggest goals are to make a positive difference in a person’s life and to advocate for those who feel their voices aren’t being heard.
-I enjoy reading, writing, listening to music, and spending time with family and friends.
-I am also a proud sister of Alpha Psi Lambda National, Inc. I look forward to working as a GA in the Women’s Center and am excited to see new and familiar faces.
+Patience is a second-year graduate student pursuing her Master’s degree in Sociology.
+She graduated from WIU with a Bachelor’s degree in Law Enforcement and Justice Administration, with a minor in Sociology spring 2024.
+She previously worked as an MCC Student Ambassador and an Admissions Ambassador as an undergraduate student.
+Two of her biggest goals are to make a positive difference in a person’s life and to advocate for those who feel their voices aren’t being heard.
+She enjoys reading, writing, listening to music, and spending time with family and friends.
+She is also a proud sister of Alpha Psi Lambda National, Inc. She looks forward to working as a GA in the Women’s Center and is excited to see new and familiar faces.

 Elizabeth Oyeniyi